Sort plastic by shape, not by number

 These items are OK in your recycling container – rinse thoroughly

 - Plastic bottles, jugs and jars 6 ounces or larger, any container with a threaded neck (for a screw-on lid) or neck narrower than the base.
 This includes milk jugs, peanut butter jars, and bottles that held personal care and cleaning products (shampoo, laundry soap, etc.).

-- Plastic tubs 6 ounces or larger, usually round with a wider rim than base and contain products such as salsa, margarine, cottage cheese, hummus, etc.
+- Round plastic containers that can hold 6 ounces or more, with a wider rim than base, and typically contain products such as salsa, margarine, cottage cheese, hummus, etc. (no drink cups).

 - Planting/nursery pots larger than 4 inches in diameter and made of rigid (rather than crinkly or flexible) plastic.
 Remove any loose dirt.